odagora/personal-website/src/pages/posts/testing-an-ecommerce-web-component-using-jest.md

 ```

 ### Step 3: Testing Property Initialization
-The first test verifies that the component correctly initializes its properties from the constructor arguments.
+The first test verifies that the component correctly initializes its properties from the constructor arguments:

 ```js
 test('should create \'CartItem\' element with correct properties', () => {